IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/README.md

 * What serverless computing is and its characteristics
 * How serverless simplifies the operations landscape for developers
-* The basic serverless programming model, using the semantics of IBM Cloud Functions (ICF), which includes:
+* The components of a serverless programming model based upon the Observer pattern
 * The differences between Function-as-a-Service (FaaS) and Container-as-a-Service (CaaS) workloads and deployment models
 * The top use cases for serverless, including:
   * Problems that serverless can best solve
   * Problems where traditional servers may work best